robertschaap/royalmobile_fe_react/README.md

 - From project root
 - Run `npm start`
 - Run `npm run start:stub` to run with back-end stubbed via MirageJS

-### TODOs
-* add hover style for buttons and links
-* build logic to remove focus style on click
-* add pre-commit hooks for unit and headless cypress